begolu2/rktik-thesis/04_discussion.md

 #### Toggle membership in a movement

-Evaluated: Click on the *Join movement* or *Leave movement* buttons located in movement blogs and movement mindspaces.
+Evaluated: Click on the *Join movement* or *Leave movement* buttons located in movement blogs and movement Mindspaces.

 ![Number of users who toggled their membership status]\